Last updated: April 2023

 What coping mechanisms do I use for migraine?

-For this article however, I would like to look more in a different direction and discuss the coping mechanisms many of us have put in place to help get through the harder days.
+For this article, however, I would like to look in a different direction and discuss the coping mechanisms many of us have put in place to help get through the harder days.
 I’ve mentioned them in other articles, but mainly I have mentioned them in passing.
-I’d like to put more focus on them because for most of us, these are the things we use even more than the medications we take while we fight through particularly bad migraine.
+I’d like to put more focus on them because, for most of us, these are the things we use even more than the medications we take while we fight through particularly bad migraine.

 The “migraine cave” is a really common coping mechanism.
-This usually involves blacked out windows and a comfortable place to sit or lay.
+This usually involves blacked-out windows and a comfortable place to sit or lay.
 Some people cope simply by resting/sleeping through a migraine.
 For some, any room will work as long as they have a comfortable place to sit with their favorite blanket.
 Pets can function as coping mechanisms (often referred to as pain pals).
-Some people cope by massaging their head and then others cope with meditation.
+Some people cope by massaging their heads and then others cope with meditation.

 I’m sure that most of us use some combination of these or similar coping mechanisms when we face a severe migraine depending on what they are comfortable with.
 For myself, the best combination seems to be the cave and pain pals and cold flowing air.

 What does my migraine cave do for me?